Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 ```
 Notice, that we're no longer using `ScriptPubKey` and `ScriptSig` fields, because we're not going to implement a scripting language.
 Instead, `ScriptSig` is split into `Signature` and `PubKey` fields, and `ScriptPubKey` is renamed to `PubKeyHash`.
 We'll implement the same outputs locking/unlocking and inputs signing logics as in Bitcoin, but we'll do this in methods instead.

-The `UsesKey` method checks that an input uses specific key to unlock an output.
+The `UsesKey` method checks that an input uses a specific key to unlock an output.
 Notice that inputs store raw public keys (i.e., not hashed), but the function takes a hashed one. `IsLockedWithKey` checks if provided public key hash was used to lock the output.
 This is a complementary function to `UsesKey`, and they're both used in `FindUnspentTransactions` to build connections between transactions.

 `Lock` simply locks an output.
 When we send coins to someone, we know only their address, thus the function takes an address as the only argument.
 The address is then decoded and the public key hash is extracted from it and saved in the `PubKeyHash` field.

-Now, let's check that everything works correct:
+Now, let's check that everything works correctly:

 ```shell
 $ blockchain_go createwallet